Main characteristics of a permit space(permit-required confined space)

 5. Material causing entrapment.

-Materials that can entrap a worker exists in such an area.
+Materials that can entrap a worker exist in such an area.
 Such materials include loose materials and the sudden release of liquid into space.

 Noise hazards exist in the space.
 High noise arising from work activities can impair hearing and cause hearing disability in the future.
 More so, my permit space can easily amplify noise due to its nature.